coda/packs-sdk/README.md

 The arrays of partial results from each sync formula invocation will be merged together and inserted into the doc.

+#### Dynamic Sync Tables

+Most sync tables have schemas that can be statically defined.
+For example, if you're writing a sync of a user's Google Calendar events, the structure of an Event from the Google Calendar API is well-known and you can write a schema for what your table should contain.

+In certain cases, you may want to sync data whose structure is not known in advance and my depend on the user doing the sync.
+For example, Coda's Jira pack allows users to sync data from their Jira instance, but Jira lets users create arbitrary custom fields for their Issue objects.
+So the schema of the Issues sync table is not known in advance;
+it depends on Jira account that the user is syncing from.

+Coda supports "dynamic" sync tables for cases like these.
+Instead of including a static schema in your sync table definition, you include a formula that returns a schema.
+This formula can use the fetcher to make authenticated http requests to your pack's API so that you may retrieve any necessary info from that third-party service needed to construct an appropriate schema.

+To define a dynamic schema, use the `makeDynamicSyncTable()` wrapper function.
+You will provide a `getSchema` formula that returns a schema definition.
+You'll also provide some supporting formulas like `getName`, to return a name in the UI for the table, in case even the name of the entities being synced is dynamic.

 ### Normalization

 Syncs and formulas that return objects get **normalized**, which simply means that their property names get